kevinnayar/just-the-recipe-please/README.md

-# just-the-recipe-please
+# Just the recipe, please.

-Just the recipe, please.
+Spare me the life story.